Law School Clinical Program

 LLM, 2007, Georgetown University Law Center

 Lindsey Webb graduated from Wesleyan University and Stanford Law School.
-She also spent two years as a Prettyman Fellow in the Criminal Justice Clinic at Georgetown Law School in Washington, D.C., where she earned her LLM in Advocacy.
+She also served as a Prettyman Fellow in the Criminal Justice Clinic at Georgetown Law School, where she earned her LLM in Advocacy.

-After graduation from law school, Webb worked as a Deputy State Public Defender in the Colorado State Public Defender’s Office.
+After graduation from law school, Professor Webb worked as a Deputy State Public Defender in the Colorado State Public Defender’s Office.
 In this capacity, she represented people accused of misdemeanors and felonies, in addition to children accused of crimes in juvenile court.
 She also worked as an attorney in the appellate division of the Public Defender’s Office, where she handled direct appeals of felony convictions.
-At Georgetown Law School, Webb supervised law students enrolled in the Criminal Justice Clinic in their representation of persons accused of misdemeanors in the District of Columbia, and taught weekly classes on trial advocacy skills.
-She currently serves as the Director of Public Interest and a Lecturer at DU Law School, where she teaches doctrinal and trial advocacy courses in addition to serving on the faculty of the Legal Externship and Public Interest Practicum programs.
+At Georgetown Law School Professor Webb supervised law students enrolled in the Criminal Justice Clinic in their representation of persons accused of misdemeanors in the District of Columbia.
+Prior to joining the faculty in the Student Law Office, Professor Webb served as the Director of Public Interest and a Lecturer at Denver Law, where she taught doctrinal and trial advocacy courses in addition to serving on the faculty of the Legal Externship and Public Interest Practicum programs.